lavsz/Mod3_Tanzania_Pump_Functionality_Prediction/README.md

 ## Introduction

 Potable water resource is key life necessity.
 In Tanzania, many areas depends on water pumps for living support.
 It is very important to learn the functionality status of water pumps and what are potential factors that might this.
+This project intends to look at different physical, geographical, and social features in predicting whether water pumps are functional, needs repair, or non-functional.
+The dataset is provided by Drivendata for competition.

 <img src = 'https://github.com/lavsz/Mod3_Tanzania_Pump_Functionality_Prediction/blob/master/Digital_Arts/Water_pump_with_seat_and_easy_access_(Tanzania)_(5600883227).jpg' width="350" height="250">

-This project intends to look at different physical, geographical, and social features related to the water pump.

 ## Questions to Visualize

+Let's begin with looking at several different features in this dataset.

 **Would water features affect the functionality of the pump?**